plioi/plioi.github.io/_posts/2016-01-27-powerful-integration-testing.md

 }
 ```

-Again, we&#8217;re not just testing the handler&#8217;s Execute(&#8230;) method.
-We&#8217;re working in a fresh database, with automatically populated sample records, within a production-like nested IoC container and a production-like Unit of Work.
-Send(&#8230;) will fail the test if the sample form wouldn&#8217;t really have passed validation in production, so we have confidence that the scenario actually makes sense.
-Our assertion rightly uses its _own_ transaction so that we don&#8217;t fool ourselves by misusing Entity Framework change tracking: we assert on the reality of the operation&#8217;s effects on the world.
-Lastly, we&#8217;ve demonstrated that we&#8217;re affecting the _right_ record.
+Again, we're not just testing the handler's Execute(&#8230;) method.
+We're working in a fresh database, with automatically populated sample records, within a production-like nested IoC container and a production-like Unit of Work.
+Send(&#8230;) will fail the test if the sample form wouldn't really have passed validation in production, so we have confidence that the scenario actually makes sense.
+Our assertion rightly uses its _own_ transaction so that we don't fool ourselves by misusing Entity Framework change tracking: we assert on the reality of the operation's effects on the world.
+Lastly, we've demonstrated that we're affecting the _right_ record.
 It would be _very_ difficult for this test to pass incorrectly.

 ## Automatic Persistence Testing